Aldila Sutjiadi: 2013-2017: College career and early international representation

-At the 2015 SEA Games in Singapore, Sutjiadi won bronze medals in women's doubles partnered with Jessy Rompies as well as in the team event alongside Rompies, Lavinia Tananta, and Ayu Fani Damayanti.
+In 2013, Sutjiadi was selected for the Indonesia Fed Cup team.
+She also began attending the University of Kentucky, where she played four seasons of collegiate tennis for the Kentucky Wildcats.
+At the 2015 SEA Games in Singapore, she won bronze medals in women's doubles with Jessy Rompies and in the women's team event alongside Rompies, Lavinia Tananta, and Ayu Fani Damayanti.